mkmwong/bioinformatics_util/README.md

 # bioinformatics_util
+### draft.R
+This .R contains all the commonly used function for data processing and analysis in R.
 ### align.py
 This python3 script is for aligning single/paired-ended fastq files using bowtie2, bwa, STAR and hisat2.
 Change the header accordingly for the path of fastqs, aliger, and slurm job details.
 ### tradseq_to_repenrich2.sh